-American Lives™ programs are appropriate for audiences of all ages.
-They are designed to support the Common Core and National Standards for student audiences, but are equally popular with adults.
-She offers characters from throughout American history, traditional storytelling, artifact analysis, 18th century dance lessons and more.
+All programs are designed to support educational standards for student audiences, but are equally popular with adults.
+Darci offers traditional storytelling, characters from throughout American history, artifact analysis, 18th century fashion shows, workshops on how to portray historical people, and more.

 - Jane Walker, one of thousands of wives who accompanied the army doing support work (fictitious composite character)